NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 (5) The Member has engaged in fraud or a material misrepresentation;

-(8) The Member has failed to provide other/outside wage information to allow for wage offset purposes within the specified time frame; or
+(8) The Member has failed to provide other wage information to allow for wage offset purposes within the specified timeframe; or

-(C) A Member’s failure to pursue other employment may result in a reduction or termination of benefits.
+(B) A Member’s failure to pursue Other Employment may result in a reduction or termination of benefits.

-(1) A Member must complete the “Outside Employment” section of the “Nonservice Disability Report” at the time of Claim filing.
-The FPDR may require update on the Member’s outside employment status periodically throughout the Member’s course of disability.
+(1) A Member must complete the “Outside Employment” section of the “Nonservice-connected Disability Report” at the time of Claim filing.
+The Director may require an update on the Member’s Other Employment status periodically throughout the Member’s course of disability.

-(2) If at anytime during the Member’s disability he/she has or wishes to engage in outside employment, the Member will be required to submit a completed “Request to Engage in Outside Employment” form for the Director’s approval.
-Failure to do so may result in a reduction or Suspension of Benefits.
+(2) If at any time during the Member’s disability he/she has engaged or wishes to engage in Other Employment, the Member will be required to submit a completed “Request to Engage in Outside Employment” form for the Director’s approval.
+Failure to do so may result in a reduction or suspension of benefits.

 (3) Once the Request to Engage in Outside Employment has been approved by the Director, the Member will be required to submit a report of his/her outside earnings upon the request of and at intervals determined by the Director.